True-Fox/WikiPy-Search/README.md

 </p>

 <p>
-  This project was an assignment for a course that I took in the fourth semester and was co-authored by
+  This project was an assignment for a course that I took in the fourth semester and was done by<br/>
-  @TanmayUdupa
+  Tanmay Praveen Udupa <br/>
-  @True-Fox
+  T P Shriambhikesh<br/>
 </p>